hpdeifel/pdfgrep/testsuite/README.md

 To run the tests, execute `make check` from the toplevel source directory.

+The testsuite might output some harmless messages like "WARNING:
+Couldn't find the global config file.".
+What's really important are any lines beginning with "FAIL:".

 ## Coverage

 To get a test coverage report, install `gcovr` and run configure with